Plush (film)

-Plush is a 2013 American erotic thriller film directed by Catherine Hardwicke and co-written by Arty Nelson with music by Nick Launay and Ming Vauze.
+Plush is a 2013 American erotic thriller film co-written, co-produced, and directed by Catherine Hardwicke and co-written by Arty Nelson with music by Nick Launay and Ming Vauz.
 The film stars Emily Browning, Xavier Samuel, Cam Gigandet, Dawn Olivieri, Thomas Dekker, and Frances Fisher.

 Plot

 After losing her bandmate and brother to a drug overdose, rising rock star Hayley finds herself in a downward spiral.
 The second album from her band Plush is received as a critical and commercial disaster.
 She finds new hope and friendship in Enzo, the replacement guitarist who inspires her to reach new creative heights.
 However, soon their collaboration crosses the line sexually and Hayley, who is married with two children, retreats from Enzo's advances.
 As Hayley slowly discovers Enzo's dark and troubled history, she realizes she may have let a madman into her home and that her mistake may cost the lives of people closest to her.